 The Iowa City community also enjoys a lively arts scene.
 Throughout the year, there are countless events, festivals, and organizations presenting such as the Iowa Arts Festival, Jazz Festival, Film Scene, the Englert Theater, Riverside Theatre, and more.
 The city is also routinely ranked as one of the safest, healthiest, most livable, most educated, and most economically viable cities in the country.

-A program that fosters powerful connections and positions in Iowa, the nation, and around the world
+A program that fosters powerful connections and positions in Iowa, the nation, and around the world.

 The School of Music helps students connect to the larger world while they earn their degree.
 Our faculty encourage students to audition for and participate in conferences, festivals, and educational opportunities throughout the nation and around the world, and the School of Music fosters these connections by providing grants and supporting funds to make these connections possible.
 In addition, students learn while sitting side by side with fellow students from all parts of the world: Chicago, Argentina, Korea, New York, and throughout the Midwest.
-These connections lead to lifelong friendships and often times career opportunities.
+These connections can lead to lifelong friendships and career opportunities.